How to Get Rid of Dust Mites [50+ Different Ways]

 3.Wash linens at least once a week in hot water.

-Water temperature that is over 130 degrees Fahrenheit will absolutely kill whatever may be living in your linens.
+Water temperature that is over 130 degrees Fahrenheit will absolutely kill dust mites and whatever may be living in your linens and helps get rid of dust mites hiding under your linens.

 4.Freeze your linens.

 Place linens that either cannot be washed or are not in current use in the freezer.
-Dust mites do not like the cold.
+House dust mites do not like the cold.

 5.Remove bedding and stuffed animals that contain feathers and synthetics.

-By replacing your full-of-feathers down blanket and synthetically stuffed toys with more washable materials, you will be able to keep dust mites at bay.
+By replacing your full-of-feathers down blanket and synthetically stuffed toys with more washable materials, you will be able to eliminate dust mites and dust mite allergens.

 6. Replace carpeting.